M-38 (Michigan highway): Route description

 M-38 begins at a four-way intersection in Ontonagon.
 US Highway 45 (US 45) runs north–south through this intersection while M-64 runs west and M-38 runs east on Steel Street.
 This intersection is both the eastern terminus of M-64 and the western terminus of M-38.
 From here, M-38 forms a segment of the Lake Superior Circle Tour along Ontonagon–Greenland Road to a junction with M-26 near Greenland.
 The roadway runs through forest land and crosses several small streams while traveling southeasterly.
-Outside of Greenland, M-38 curves to the north around town after intersecting Plank Road.
+Outside of Greenland, M-38 curves north around town after intersecting Plank Road.
 On the east side of town, M-26 and M-38 meet and join in a concurrency after Ontonagon–Greenland Road meets Plank Road a second time.
 The two highways run together for just over a mile to the unincorporated community of Lake Mine.
 There, M-38 turns south through the community while M-26 turns off to the northeast.

 The highway crosses a set of railroad tracks before turning east.
-At Post Office Road, M-38 meets a road named Old M-35 Road, a vestige of a highway straightening project during the time the highway was M-35.
+At Post Office Road, M-38 meets Old M-35 Road, a vestige of a highway straightening project during the time the highway was M-35.
 M-38 crosses the West Branch of the Firesteel River in hilly terrain through this area.
 The highway continues east and provides access to the Courtney Lake National Forest Campground west of the Houghton County line.
 East of Federal Forest Highway 16 (FFH-16) near Nisula, M-38 crosses the West Branch of the Otter River.
-It is along this section of roadway in Houghton County that the lowest annual average daily traffic (AADT) counts were measured by the Michigan Department of Transportation (MDOT) in 2007.
+Along this section of roadway in Houghton County, the lowest annual average daily traffic (AADT) counts were measured by the Michigan Department of Transportation (MDOT) in 2007.
 An average of 680 vehicles traveled on the roadway, according to MDOT surveys.
 Of those vehicles, only 40 trucks on average were included in the traffic counts.
 East of Nisula, the roadway runs parallel to Mill Creek.
 Mill Creek flows into the West Branch of the Sturgeon River near the Baraga County line.